 - Worcestershire and Herefordshire

 Full rules for the KGV as well as results from earlier years can be found in the Yearbooks under the Members menu item.
-The files below contain the results from the Heats for 2017 and the Final held at Bisley on Thursday 13th July.
-Despite best efforts to organise a heat for the West region, only Somerset were able to record a score, so were allowed to compete in the Final.
+The files below (in PDF format) contain the results (once notified) from the Heats for 2018 and the Final held at Bisley on Thursday 19th July.